-Costa do Sol: Sometimes called the Estoril Coast, this stretch of seafront extends 32km (20 miles) west of Lisbon.
-Its two major resorts are Estoril and Cascais.
-Once the playground of the wintering wealthy, the area now collection of distinctive and dignified public buildings.
+- distinctive and dignified public buildings.
 Its heyday was in the 1500s, when fleets departed from here to fish for cod as far away as Newfoundland.
 Profits from their activities helped pay for the town's handsome collection of Manueline buildings.
-See chapter 13.

-- Guincho: On the Estoril Coast, 9km (51⁄2 miles) northwest of Cascais, this is the westernmost point in continental Europe.
+See chapter 14. - Guincho: On the Estoril Coast, 9km (51⁄2 miles) northwest of Cascais, this is the westernmost point in continental Europe.
 It's a dramatic, spectacular site where waves crash against three sides of a restored 17th-century fortress (now the Hotel do Guincho, one of the most unusual, luxurious hotels in Europe).
 Balconies-best shared with a loved one-overlook the panoramic scene, with beaches on both sides.
 The crashing surf makes good background music for a torrid affair straight out of a romance novel.
-See chapter 6. - · Serra de Arrábida: This whaleshaped ridge never exceeds 1,525m (5,000 ft.) in height.
+See chapter 7. - Serra de Arrábida: This whale-shaped ridge never exceeds 1,525m (5,000 ft.) in height.
 The masses of wildflowers that flank its sides are among the most colorful and varied in Iberia.
 The Serra lies between Sesimbra and Setúbal, across the estuary of the Tagus from Lisbon.
 En route from Lisbon, you'll find crowded and secluded beaches, a medieval Capuchin monastery (the Convento Novo), and a smattering of good restaurants.
 The town of Sesimbra, with its historic, sleepy main square and ruined fortresses, offers bars, restaurants, and insight into the Iberia of a bygone era.
-See chapter 7.
+See chapter 8.